 Continued Program after Treatment

-Alcoholism is a chronic thing.
+Alcoholism is widely considered a disease and chronic condition.
 Even after years of sobriety, the realism of falling back into alcoholic behaviors can happen.
 Part of our program is to provide measures of continuing care to help you maintain sobriety over the long-term.
 For a lot of people this will mean transitioning into outpatient care and being a part of Alcoholics Anonymous.
-We offer a number of efforts for continuing care, coupled with an Alumni Program to keep you connected to the center where you got sober.
+We offer a series of options for continuing care that can be tailored to an individuals' needs.
+This is coupled with an active Alumni Program to keep you connected to the center where you got sober.

 Alcohol Detox and Intervention: Getting Help